jasonm/backbone-front-end-presentation/slides/index.md

-# Backbone.js for Front End Developers
+# Backbone.js at Boston Front End Development Meetup

 This is an HTML slide deck.

 * Press "h" for help, or use the arrow keys to navigate.
 * Press "p" for presenter notes, where you'll find a bunch of links, especially towards the end.

-# Presenter Notes

 ---
 # Web apps shifting client-side